-- Suggesting Topics and Subtopics.
-Members were advised to keep their Bylaws available and to attach agenda suggestions to items A-Q from the bylaws and legislation, to determine where it fits in their scope. - Needs Assessment.
+Suggesting Topics and Subtopics.
+Members were advised to keep their Bylaws handy and to attach suggestions to items A-Q to determine where it fits in their scope.
+Needs Assessment.
 State contracted vendors will bring forward initial findings for the Needs Assessment to the January meeting.